g2glab/docs-x2/contents/x2-api.md

 ## Overview

 * X2-API defines a set of endpoints with collected useful queries for visualizing graphs.
-* Every endpoints return a property graph exchange format called PG-JSON, by converting various outputs of graph databases.
+* X2 converts the output of queries into various graph database formats, including Neo4j, to a property graph exchange format called JSON-PG.
+* When an endpoint receives a request, the endpoint queries against the backend graph database with preset queries and then returns the JSON-PG format to the client.

 ## Interface